Computer History Under Construction

 DRAM in 1944 – Dynamic Random Access Memory

-Note: The DRAM memory was adapted from the UK telephone service, the telephone ringer has the same memory device.
-There is very little information on this and the inventor is probably an unknown post office engineer.
+Note: The DRAM memory was adapted from the UK telephone Post Office service, the telephone ringer has the same memory device.
+There is very little information on this as Colossus was top secret for 30 yeas after the war and some information has never been released.
+Telephone ringer memory is never mentioned, probably because it’s an embarrassment.
+See page on Alan Turing

 Annals of the History of Computing, Volume 5, Number 3, July 1983 .
 253